Who are we?

 Our Impact

-The early impact of the IAP has been clear, both in benefits for patients and organisations alike.
-The full integration of this service means people only need to tell their story once before accessing both mental and physical health services, which is particularly important for people living with multiple health conditions and supports reducing delays to receiving care.
+The impact of the IAP is clear, both in benefits for patients and organisations alike.
+The full integration of this service means people only need to tell their story once before accessing both mental and physical health services, which is particularly important for people living with multiple health conditions, and supports reducing delays to receiving care.

 Service development

-The IAP continues to grow and evolve.
-Later in 2023, we will begin to deploy mental health ambulances throughout the South West.
-This will help to ensure that patients receiving emergency mental health care at scene, do so with privacy and dignity, and can be safely and efficiently transported if necessary.
+The IAP continues to challenge ourselves, grow and evolve, responding to learning and our community’s needs.
+This will help to ensure that patients receive urgent and emergency mental health care at the point of contact, with privacy and dignity, and can be safely and efficiently supported.

 Awards and recognition

-The early impact of the IAP, underpinned by its courageous and pioneering approach to respond to mental health emergencies, has been recognised through nomination for a number of national and parliamentary awards, and has been presented as a model of good practice by NHS England.
+The early impact of the IAP, underpinned by its courageous and pioneering approach to respond to urgent and emergency mental health, has been recognised through a number of national awards, and has been presented as a model of good practice by NHS England.